 Prior to coming to UC Berkeley, I completed my Bachelors in Biology at Bucknell University and my Masters at Illinois State University.
 My previous research has focused on investigating how oxidative stress, a potential consequence of physiological changes, is related to the environment.
 For example, the primary aim of my Masters was to determine how temperature fluctuations during incubation influenced early-life oxidative stress of turtles.
 Currently the focus of my planned dissertation work is on the role of changes in energy efficiency in trade-offs and life history evolution.

-I did both my Bachelor’s and Master’s at Sonoma State University with Nathan Rank, examining how central metabolic genes vary among populations of the willow beetle Chrysomella aeneicollis inhabiting thermally variable localities across latitude and elevation.
-I joined the Williams lab in Fall 2015 where I am continuing my work on willow beetles.
-I am interested in how environment can influence population-level genetic composition and how that variation allows populations to persist through time.
+I did both my Bachelor’s and Master’s at Sonoma State University with Nathan Rank, examining how central metabolic genes vary among populations of the willow beetle Chrysomela aeneicollis inhabiting thermally variable localities across latitude and elevation.
+I joined the Williams lab in 2015, where I am continuing my work on willow beetles.
+I am interested in overwinter adaptation of insects and how changes in snow cover will alter selective pressures and influence physiological processes.